Franchise Model v Going it alone: Which is right for me?

 When you’re starting out on your own, it could take you a while to figure out why you’re not converting and that you might have an issue with sales.
 If you realise you need to upskill in certain areas further down the line, you’re already on the back foot and will still need to invest in your personal development.

-Personally, I felt like having access to that training and a business coach from the outset gave me more of a head start than if I were to go it alone.
+Personally, I felt like having access to that training and a business coach gave me more of a head start than if I were to go it alone.

 It is important to acknowledge that joining a franchise can come with some restrictions but equally that these are not necessarily a negative aspect.